 5) Companies doing international business are more likely to be successful when they A) conduct frequent performance appraisals B) understand local market characteristics C) employ primarily local managers D) rely on experienced expatriates Answer: B Diff: 2 Skill: Concept Objective: 1 6) What is London's origin as a world financial center?
-A) military power of British Empire in the nineteenth century B) influence of royalty on the city's reputation C) rule over several former American colonies D) prestige of the London Stock Exchange Answer: A Diff: 2 Skill: Concept Objective: 1 7) Which of the following markets has the LEAST impact on the world's current economic activity?
-A) North America B) European Union C) China D) Japan Answer: C Diff: 3 AACSB: Dynamics of the global economy Skill: Concept Objective: 1 Learning Outcome: Discuss trends in and the debate over globalization 8) In the twenty-first century, growth rates in have outpaced those in A) the United States and China; India and Japan B) Canada and Japan; Germany and the U.S. C) Japan and India; China and Canada D) China and India; Germany and Japan Answer: D Diff: 3 Skill: Concept Objective: 1 Learning Outcome: Discuss trends in and the debate over globalization
+A) military power of the British Empire in the nineteenth century B) influence of royalty on the city's reputation C) rule over several former American colonies D) prestige of the London Stock Exchange Answer: A Diff: 2 Skill: Concept Objective: 1 7) Which of the following markets has the GREATEST impact on the world's current economic activity?
+A) United States B) European Union C) China D) Japan Answer: A Diff: 1 Skill: Concept Objective: 1 8) In the twenty-first century, growth rates in have outpaced those in A) the United States and China; India and Japan B) Canada and Japan; Germany and the U.S. C) Japan and India; China and Canada D) China and India; Germany and Japan Answer: D Diff: 3 Skill: Concept Objective: 1 Learning Outcome: Discuss trends in and the debate over globalization

-9) The European Union accounted for about percent of the world's GDP in 2009.

-A) 15 -

-B) 28

-C) 45

-D) 52

-Answer: B

-Diff: 2

-Skill: Concept

-Objective: 2

-J

-10) Which country has the highest per capita income in North America?
+9) The European Union accounted for about in GDP in 2011.
+A) 6 trillion dollars B) 17 trillion dollars C) 35 trillion dollars D) 79 trillion Answer: B Diff: 2 Skill: Concept Objective: 4 10) Which country has the highest per capita income in North America?
+A) the United States B) Central America C) Canada D) Mexico Answer: A Diff: 1 Skill: Concept Objective: 2 11) The countries of North America produce approximately percent of the world's output.
+A) 18 B) 26 C) 45 D) 52 Answer: B Diff: 2 Skill: Concept Objective: 2 12) is the currency in which the sale of goods and services is denominated.
+A) Flight capital B) Euro currency C) Invoicing currency D) Capital substitution Answer: C Diff: 1 Skill: Concept Objective: 2 Learning Outcome: Define the fundamental concepts of international business

+13) The prime market for lower-income countries that are trying to raise their living standards

+through exports is

 A) the United States

-B) Central America

-C) Canada

-D) Mexico

-Answer: A

-Diff: 1

-Skill: Concept

-Objective: 2

-·

-11) The countries of North America produce approxi mately percent of the world's output.

-A) 18 •

-B) 29

-C) 45

-D) 52

-Answer: B

-Diff: 2

-Skill: Concept

-Objective: 2

-12) is the currency in which the sale of good ods and services is denominated.

-A) Flight capital

-B) Euro currency

-C) Invoicing currency

-D) Capital substitution

-Answer: C

-Diff: 1

-Skill: Concept

-Objective: 2

-Learning Outcome: Define the fundamental concept s of international business

-13) The prime market for lower-income countries that are trying to raise their living standards through

-exports is

-A) the United States

 B) Japan

 C) Germany

 D) China

 Answer: A

 Diff: 2

 Skill: Concept

 Objective: 2

-14) is the money sent out of a politically or economically unstable country to one perceived as a safe haven.
+is the money sent out of a politically or economically unstable country to one

+perceived as a safe haven.

 A) Invoicing currency

 B) Flight capital

 C) Capital substitution

 D) Foreign currency

 Answer: B

 Diff: 1

 Skill: Concept

 Objective: 2

 Learning Outcome: Define the fundamental concepts of international business

 15) When a firm makes a sale of goods denominated in Japanese yen, the yen is referred to as

 A) flight capital

 B) export capital

 C) the invoicing currency

 D) the transaction currency

 Answer: C

 Diff: 2

 Skill: Concept

 Objective: 2

 Learning Outcome: Define the fundamental concepts of international business

+Learning Outcome.
+Define the fundamental concepts of international business

 16) Which country listed below commonly attracts flight capital?

 A) Germany

 B) Canada

 C) the United States

 D) Singapore

 Answer: C

 Diff: 1

-Skill: Concept

-Objective: 2
+Skill: Concept Objective: 2